Bioconductor/BioC2019/docs/schedule-developer-day.md

 : - BoF: Levi Waldron, [New Data Structures for Bioconductor][structures] -- VC
     215
   - Workshop: Peter Hickey,
-    [Effectively using the DelayedArray framework to support the analysis of large datasets][Hickey_DelayedArray] -- VC 212
+    [Effectively using the DelayedArray framework to support the analysis of large datasets][500] -- VC 212
   - [Submit your proposal](call-for-abstracts).

 2:30 - 3:00 -- Break